 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.

-Gas

-Repair category 1

-Notes by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings

-Repair category 1

-Notes Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Water, plumbing and bathroom fittings Repair category 2 Notes A failed bath and shower seal was noted at the time of inspection.
+A Heating Engineer can advise further.
+Seals around bath and shower areas are frequently troublesome.
+Failure to seals can result in dampness/decay to concealed areas.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 2 Notes The heating system is of an older vintage and it would prudent for any incoming purchaser to upgrade within the short to medium term.
+A Heating Engineer can advise further.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.